ferrocene/ferrocene/ferrocene/doc/user-manual/src/libcore/index.rst

 Ferrous Systems provides a certified subset of the Rust core library ("libcore").

+..
+TODO: fix link to API docs

-See :doc:`The Rust Core Library </main/core/>` for a detailed description of libcore.
+See the "Rust Core Library API docs" for a detailed description of libcore.